 Remember: leaving the UK, does not mean that you are automatically non-resident from that point – you could remain resident and liable to UK tax on your worldwide income.
 See our section on residence for more information on this.

 Even if you remain UK resident you will probably be due a tax refund in respect of your pre-departure earnings if you do not work abroad for the rest of the tax year (up to 5th April) as these will be your only earnings in the tax year.
-You could therefore use the form P85 to try and trigger HMRC to issue this refund without waiting until the end of the tax year.
+You could therefore use the form P85 to try and trigger HMRC to issue this refund, without having to wait until the end of the tax year.